 License

-Super Productivity appears to have several advantages over Donetick, particularly in popularity, maturity and licensing.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Donetick and Super Productivity have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Super Productivity uses the MIT license, which is more permissive than Donetick's AGPL-3.0 license, potentially offering greater flexibility for commercial use and integration.